li-boxuan/house_price_visualization/README.md

 # Workload

 - 3 hours browsing and selecting the dataset
-- 2 hours preparing data, including:
+- 3 hours preparing data, including:
   - Download dataset from Kaggle
   - Scrape description data for each feature
   - Scrape GPS coordinates for each house using [external API](https://www.latlong.net/convert-address-to-lat-long.html)
+  - Fix inconsistencies between the primary data and secondary data